-The above risks relating to the issue contained within this report have been identified and considered within the City's Strategic/ Corporate risk register.
-Action plans are in place been developed to mitigate this risk.
+The above risks relating to the issue contained within this report have been identified and considered within the City's Strategic risk register.
+Action plans have been developed to manage this risk.

 In addition to the above risks, there is a risk relating to obtaining development contributions in the absence of a DCP, which could mean that the City could be liable to fund a shortfall in infrastructure funding.
-This risk is mitigated through requiring a rezoning of the subject land to Urban Development Zone to require that a LSP be prepared, and provisions included in DPS 2 to enable development contributions to be required at time of development approval (should no subdivision or amalgamation be involved).
+This risk is mitigated through requiring a rezoning of the subject land to Urban Development zone to require that a LSP be prepared, and provisions included in DPS 2 to enable development contributions to be required at time of development approval (should no subdivision or amalgamation be involved).

 The City places a high priority on the importance of maintaining good governance and has no appetite for deliberate act or omission by any party that jeopardises this.
 The City provides appropriate systems and processes to realise its values and achieve good governance.
-Decisions are aligned to policy to ensure non-compliance impacts are reduced As Low As Reasonably Practicable (ALARP) and reputational damage is restricted to low.
+Decisions are aligned to policy to ensure non-compliance impacts are reduced as low as reasonably practicable (ALARP) and reputational damage is restricted to low.
 Therefore, the City accepts low or ALARP of compliance and governance risk.